MeganMickey/ECE-513-Final-Project/README.md

 This is the link to our pitch video: https://drive.google.com/file/d/10GZHyQqEPqIQXk2yN8pJfF7pAV-V5qKO/view?usp=share_link

+This is the link to our Project Documentation: https://docs.google.com/document/d/1y0P93TU1pQYZfa-QDag-rUbktzs1FxDNU1ok_bU7xCM/edit?usp=sharing

 ## Login Credentials
 Here are some login credentials for a previously created patient and physician if you use our aws server:
 Patient